veredyosko/TriviaQuiz/README.md

 # TriviaQuiz

-Hi, welcome to my Trivia Quis, hope you'll enjoy it.
+Hi, welcome to my Trivia Quiz, hope you'll enjoy it.

-A disclaimer: this is my first experience in web app development, hope it will be taked into account.
+A disclaimer: this is my first experience in web app development.

-Thanks for this interesting experience :-)
+Enjoy!